vignesh-jumisa/readme/README.md

      instance.
    * How to unlock Jenkins using a script.
    * Steps to create a Jenkins admin user by using user data.
-   * Steps to install recomended plugins suing script.
+   * Steps to install recommended plugins using script.

 ### Download and Install Jenkins
 If you are on a Debian distribution (Ubuntu, Parrot, etc.) you can use the following bash script: